-- 2. During tests, all electronic devises should be turned OFF and placed in the student's backpack until after completion of the test. - 3.
-Cellular phones, cameras, PDAs, personal computers, etc. may be prohibited, per agency policy, at the clinical sites.
+- 3. Cellular phones, cameras, PDAs, personal computers, etc. may be prohibited, per agency policy, at the clinical sites.
 Without exception, no photographic images should be taken while in the clinical/lab setting without authorization from your nursing instructor. - 4.
 Unauthorized recording (video/audio/still shot) of instructors, students, and/or patients is prohibited and the student will be subject to disciplinary action, up to and including, immediate removal from the program.
 Students may record class lectures with the permission of the instructor.